 Research Clinical Psychologist

-• The postholder will also work closely with academic and clinical staff to develop, feasiblity test and evaulate innovative parenting intervention methods including high-risk populations such as parents with mental health difficulties, socially excluded parents from disadvantaged neighbourhoods and Black and Minoritised communities, and new formats using digital and online delivery.
+They will work closely with academic and clinical colleagues to develop, feasiblity test and evaulate innovative parenting intervention methods for parents with mental health difficulties, parents from disadvantaged neighbourhoods and Black and Minoritised communities using digital, online and in-person delivery.

 This is a full-time post - 100% full time equivalent